Samsung M02s smartphone gets official - Geeky Gadgets

-Samsung is launching a new smartphone in India, the Samsung M02s and the handset will come with a 6.5 inch LCD display with a HD+ resolution.
+Samsung has launched a new smartphone in India, the Samsung M02s and the device comes with a 6.5 inch Infinity V display with a HD+ resolution

-The device will come with a Qualcomm Snapdragon 450 mobile processor and it will also feature 4GB of RAM and 64GB of storage.
+The Samsung M02s is powered by a Qualcomm Snapdragon 450 mobile processor and it comes with a choice of 3GB or 4GB of RAM.

-If you need some extra storage the handset will come with a microSD card slot for expansion, the device will feature a 5,000 mAh battery and 15W fast charging.
+There is also a choice of 32GB or 64GB of storage and if you need some extra storage there is a microSD card slot for expansion.

+The handset comes with a 5000 mAh battery and it features 15W fast charging and it features a 5 megapixel front camera for Selfies and video calls.

-Other specifications on the Samsung M02s will include a 5 megapixel camera for Selfies, on the back of the device there will be a 13 megapixel main camera and two 2 megapixel cameras.
+On the back of the device there are three cameras, a 13 megapixel main camera, a 2 megapixel depth camera and a 2 megapixel macro camera.

-The handset will launch in three colors, black, blue and red and it will retail for about $137, it is launching in Nepal and India this month.
+The 3GB of RAM and 32GB model will retail for INR 8,999 and the 4GB and 64GB model for INR 9,999, you can find out more details at the link below.

 Latest Geeky Gadgets Deals